EUROPEAN ENVIRONMENTAL TRIBUNAL

 Art 7

-The European Environmental Tribunal will try, by all means in its possibility, to support and promote the publishing of books, papers, sites in Internet, meetings, congresses and all forms that make possible the full realization of the established in the articles 2, 3, 4 and 5.
+The European Environmental Tribunal will try, by all means in its possibility, to support and promote the publishing of books, papers, websites, exhibitions, meetings, congresses and all forms that make possible the full realization of the established in the articles 2, 3, 4 and 5.

 Art 8

-The European Environmental Tribunal will not, in any case, associate itself, by any mean, or even identify itself, in any time or place, with any political tendency, any political party, any religion, sect or religious system, any ideology, or groups of people that, by any mean, establish, directly or indirectly, any type of sectarianism.
+The European Environmental Tribunal will not, in any case, associate itself, by any mean, or even identify itself, in any time or place, with any political field, ideology, political party, religion, sect or religious system, or groups of people that, by any mean, establish, directly or indirectly, any type of sectarianism.

 Art 9